Superphysics Superphysics

 This happens when the snowflakes are almost melted, but not yet rounded into water droplets.

 This leads to various irregular shapes.
-Some are very large, because they are formed by a cold wind, which driving the cloud from top to bottom, pushes several of its flakes against each other, and freezes them all into one mass.
+Some are very large because they are formed by a cold wind which drives the cloud from top to bottom.
+This pushes several of its flakes against each other and freezes them all into one mass.

-When this wind approaches these melting flakes, it causes the heat of the air that surrounds them, that is to say, the most agitated and least subtle subtle matter that is in this air, to withdraw into their pores, because it cannot penetrate them at all so quickly.
-In the same way that on earth sometimes, when a sudden wind or rain arrives that cools the outside air, more heat than before enters the houses.
+When this wind approaches these melting flakes, it causes the heat of the air that surrounds them to withdraw into their pores, because it cannot penetrate them at all so quickly.

-Hence it comes that the outside of each grain of this hail, being ordinarily composed of a continuous and transparent ice, there is a little snow in the middle, as you can see by breaking them.
+But here, the outside of each grain of this hail has a little snow in the middle, as you can see by breaking them.

 And because it almost never falls except in summer, this will assure you that the clouds can then be composed of ice particles as well as in winter.